 Through Pason's subsidiary, Energy Toolbase (ETB), the Company also provides products and services for the solar power and energy storage industry.
-ETB's solutions enable solar and energy storage developers to model, control and measure economics and performance of solar energy and storage projects.
+ETB's solutions enable project developers to model, control, and monitor economics and performance of solar energy and storage projects.